 Answer the following questions and put them in a file called experiments (pick some reasonable file type).
-Explicitly label each answer with the question number and make sure to put your name at the top of the file.
+Explicitly label each answer with the question number and make sure to put your name(s) at the top of the file.

-- 1. What is the accuracy of the two perceptron classifiers on the Titanic data set.
+1. What is the accuracy of the two perceptron classifiers on the Titanic data set.
 To calculate this, generate a random 80/20 split (using dataset.split(0.8)) train the model on the 80% fraction and then evaluate the accuracy on the 20% fraction.
-Repeat this 100 times and average the results (hint: do the repetition in code:). - 2.
-Calculate the training and testing accuracies on the dataset as in the previous question (average 100 experiments) for increasing number of training iterations (I'll let you decide reasonable start/end values and increments).
+Repeat this 100 times and average the results (hint: do the repetition in code:).